asift91/Manual_Migration/option2.md

 	- After filling the details.
 Click on review and create.

 		![image](ss/Loadbalancer.png)
-        - Alternatively, Load balancer can be created using Az CLI commands.
+        - Alternatively, Load balancer can be created using Azure CLI commands.

 		```